ehubscher/httpC/README.md

-# COMP445_lab_assignment
+# httpC

-This repository contains the collective COMP 445 Lab Assignment(s).
+This repository contains an HTTP 1.0/1.1 client implementation in C.

 1. To build this project, make sure that make, CMake, cmocka, and a C compiler are installed on your machine (i.e. gcc, clang, llvm, etc.)